-Dbt supports creating two different types of environments: Development & Deployment.
-Initially, by default it will create a development environment for your project on the basis of earlier provided details (which you have filled while creating your project) but if a user wants to create on their own, then they can delete the earlier one and create a new development environment as well.
+DBT supports creating two different types of environments: Development & Deployment.
+Initially, by default, it will create a development environment for your project on the basis of earlier provided details (which you have filled in while creating your project), but if a user wants to create on their own, then they can delete the earlier one and create a new development environment as well.

-Typically, in any project we need to have both the environments mentioned above.
+Typically, in any project, we need to have both environments mentioned above.

-Goto environment option in dbt, then click on new environment and fill all the required details as per snowflake production database.
+Goto environment option in DBT, then click on the new environment and fill in all the required details as per Snowflake production database.

-Dbt provides out-and-out liberty for data transformation by writing simple SQL statements along with native test support.
-Users can easily transform their data as per their requirement.
+DBT provides out-and-out liberty for data transformation by writing simple SQL statements along with native test support.
+Users can easily transform their data as per their requirements.
 Follow the steps for transformation:

-Goto to the development area by clicking on the hamburger icon, and checkout the main branch if you are there and goto feature branch.
+Goto to the development area by clicking on the hamburger icon, check out the main branch if you are there, and go to the feature branch.

-After that, create your .sql file (being called as models in dbt) as per your requirement in an organized manner in the models folder.
-It's always a best practice to have stage files referring to source then dimension files referring to stage.
+After that, create your .sql file (being called models in DBT) as per your requirement in an organized manner in the model's folder.
+It's always a best practice to have stage files referring to the source and then dimension files referring to the stage.

-As an instance for transformation, I have converted my json data into relational representation and also performed type casting and column length truncating for my staging models, here I'm using source jinja function for referring to source.yml file.
+As an instance for transformation, I have converted my json data into relational representation and also performed type casting and column length truncating for my staging models; here, I'm using the source jinja function for referring to source.yml file.

 Data Systemizing (Data Cataloging)

-Dbt supports two types of testing namely singular test and generic test.
-Singular tests are created as per user requirements under test folder with .sql extension and generic tests are pre-determined by dbt itself which we can directly use in our source.yml file (or we can also create new test.yml file) created in models folder.
+DBT supports two types of testing, namely singular test and generic test.
+Singular tests are created as per user requirements under the test folder with .sql extension, and generic tests are pre-determined by DBT itself, which we can directly use in our source.yml file (or we can also create a new test.yml file) created in the model's folder.

 As a use case of the singular test, I have tested the row count of source and dimension models to check if they were having the same records before and after transformation or not.

-Good documentation is generally a key for users to understand and find files which we have created for them.
-Following this, Dbt helps us in creating documentation for our project which includes information like code for models, tests, DAG, any description added, etc. We can simply generate documents in dbt by writing command dbt docs generate in the terminal itself.
-Once the command runs successfully, click on view docs option on top to see your project docs.
+Good documentation is generally a key for users to understand and find files that we have created for them.
+Following this, DBT helps us in creating documentation for our project, which includes information like code for models, tests, DAG, any description added, etc. We can simply generate documents in DBT by writing the command DBT docs generate in the terminal itself.
+Once the command runs successfully, click on the view docs option on top to see your project docs.

-Continuous integration is nothing but the uninterrupted combination of code changes from feature branch to main branch.
-Proceeding with that it's also very important to integrate all code commits to our gitlab repository (feature branch) as well.
-In order to do so, we will have to create a Pull request (PR) and we can also configure jobs which will run when PR is created.
+Continuous integration is nothing but the uninterrupted combination of code changes from the feature branch to the main branch.
+Proceeding with that, it's also very important to integrate all code commits to our GitLab repository (feature branch) as well.
+In order to do so, we will have to create a Pull Request (PR), and we can also configure jobs that will run when PR is created.

-Inorder to create a job which triggers on pull request, goto webhook option (in job creation process) and tick the checkbox for it.
+In order to create a job that triggers the pull request, go to the webhook option (in the job creation process) and tick the checkbox for it.